LiamJCates/Programming-Notes/C++/Types&Values/typedef.md

 typedef or type substitution is particularly convenient when dealing with complex types that can have a cumbersome syntax, for example, types that use templates.

+Note that the typedef statement does not create any new data type; it only creates an alias to an existing data type.